• Skip to primary navigation

 You can also prepare the berries 12 hours in advance if you like, just wash them under gently cold running water, and dry them thoroughly with paper towels.
 It is important that the berries are as dry as possible otherwise they will spoil.

-You can easily make a nice fresh berry compote with the leftovers, just place 1 cup of the berries and 1-2 teaspoons of sugar in a small saucepan and simmering gently on medium until the sugar dissolves and the fruit collapses (approximately 10 minutes).
+You can easily make a nice fresh berry compote with the leftovers, just place 1 cup of the berries and 1-2 teaspoons of sugar in a small saucepan and simmer gently on medium until the sugar dissolves and the fruit collapses (approximately 10 minutes).

 Another great way to use up any leftover berry salad would be in a summer berry pudding!